John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/Notes.md

     - As Mark points out, it does not work to just copy over gdb.exe from Rtools 3.5 (ver 7.9.1).
 (I also tried older RTools gdb.exe versions without success.)

-- A standalone gdb.exe ver 10.2 that does work with R ver 4.2.1 is here: http://www.equation.com/servlet/equation.cmd?fa=gdb .
+- A Windows standalone gdb.exe ver 10.2 that does work with R ver 4.2.1 is here: http://www.equation.com/servlet/equation.cmd?fa=gdb .
     However, I was unable to get the backtrace to work like gdb version 7.9.1.
 The 10.2 version only stated that:
     "Backtrace stopped: previous frame identical to this frame (corrupt stack?)"